scotthooker/discourse/README_PlatformSH.md

 platform vset -emaster env:DISCOURSE_DEVELOPER_EMAILS myemail@example.com
 ```

 Most everything has been tested to be working but I will be happy to get feedback.
+Until we get NFS mounts for workers putting worker in main container

 ## Changes to upstream
 Changes we have made to the default upstream repo: